adriansimonn/adriansimonn/README.md

 - 🚀 Shipping MVP of Enfora
 - 🧠 Exploring low level LLM topics and research
-- 🌐 Finishing touches on my portfolio website
-- 🛠️ Polishing DSA skills and learning new technologies
+- 🛠️ Polishing engineering skills and learning new technologies

 ---